ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 The quality of the terrain corrections are related to the quality of the digital elevation models (DEMs) used in the process of geometrically and radiometrically correcting the SAR imagery.
 We use DEMs that are publicly available and have wide-ranging coverage.

 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.
 With the public release of the [GLO-30 Copernicus DEM](https://dataspace.copernicus.eu/explore-data/data-collections/copernicus-contributing-missions/collections-description/COP-DEM "Copernicus DEM" ){target=_blank}, we have changed our DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
 This is now the only DEM available for processing RTC and [InSAR products](insar_product_guide.md "Sentinel-1 InSAR On Demand Product Guide" ){target=_blank}.

-!!! tip "Removal of option to use Legacy DEMs for RTC Processing"

-    Users no longer have the option to use legacy DEMs (SRTM/NED) when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} or when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank}.
-The [Copernicus GLO-30 DEM](https://dataspace.copernicus.eu/explore-data/data-collections/copernicus-contributing-missions/collections-description/COP-DEM "Copernicus DEM" ){target=_blank} is now used for all RTC processing.

 We use the 2022 Release of the [Copernicus GLO-30 Public DEM](https://dataspace.copernicus.eu/explore-data/data-collections/copernicus-contributing-missions/collections-description/COP-DEM "Copernicus DEM" ){target=_blank}, [available on AWS](https://registry.opendata.aws/copernicus-dem/ "Registry of Open Data on AWS - Copernicus DEM" ){target=_blank}.